 5. Mono Check 1, 2 …

 Check your mixes in mono.
 Most “fuller” frequency systems are stereo but a large number of smartphones are not.
 If you’ve got something funky going on in mono people will hear it (just happened to me tonight).
 Plus it’s just another good way to get more perspective on your mixes.

-Listen to the mixes on a small speaker, bluetooth and smartphone.
+Particularly listen to the mixes on a small speaker, bluetooth and smartphone.
 Why?
 Can you hear the bass?
-Maybe it needs a little more sculpting with EQ to translate to smaller speakers.
+Maybe it needs a little more sculpting with EQ or some point from some saturation to translate to smaller speakers.
 Don’t go overboard, it’s always a compromise.

 Is the bass blowing out the song on the small speaker?
 Maybe you need to tame that bottom end on the kick, bass or a synth part.
 Maybe there is sludgy mud build up in the 200 – 300 Hz range?
 Try turning the speaker or phone volume so it’s just audible and seeing what the balance is like of all the instruments.
 What is most prominent?
 Probably should be the vocal and snare, possibly a secondary melodic part should be there a little quieter too.

-There are probably more things I could list (and I probably will) but these will definitely help get your mixes much more master ready than not.
+There are many more things I could list (and I’ll add more) but these will definitely help get your mixes much closer to being ready for mastering.
 Leave your thoughts, comments, suggestions below in the comments.

 Other information to get your mixes ready for mastering:

 - 13 Quick Tips for Preparing a Mix for Mastering a really great indepth article about how to prepare your mix for mastering.